lextoumbourou/notes/notes/permanent/dataset-laion-audio-630K.md

   - Dataset
 ---

-A dataset described in paper [Large-scale Contrastive Language-Audio Pretraining with Feature Fusion and Keyword-to-Caption Augmentation](../reference/papers/paper-large-scale-contrastive-language-audio-retraining-with-feature-fusion.md).
+A dataset described in paper [Large-scale Contrastive Language-Audio Pre-training with Feature Fusion and Keyword-to-Caption Augmentation](../reference/papers/paper-large-scale-contrastive-language-audio-retraining-with-feature-fusion.md).